underscoreio/underscoreio/src/html/_posts/2015-02-20-compositional-music-composition.md

 Without changes in volume, our musical compositions will sound artificial and computer generated.
-However, we've opted to keep things simple for now and save this for a future addition to Compose.
+However, we've opted to keep things simple for now and save this for a future addition to the library.

 ## Composition